ellysh/video-game-bots/ClickerBots/output-device-capture.md

 Simplistically, the bitmap consist of a rectangle of pixels.
 Each pixel has two parameters that are coordinates and color.
 Compliance of the parameters are defined by two dimensional array.
 Indexes of the array's element defines a pixel coordinates.
 Numeric value of the element defines a color code in the color-palette that is associated with the bitmap.
 The array should be processed sequentially pixel-by-pixel for analyzing the bitmap.

 When a DC has been prepared for the output, it should be passed to the device specific library for example to Vga.dll for a screen device.
 The library transforms a data from DC to the device driver's representation.
-Then the driver become able to display a DC content on the screen.
+Then the driver becomes able to display a DC content on the screen.

 ## AutoIt Analysis Functions